 - Exhaust Fan: OFF (When using the CNC function inside an enclosure, the Exhaust Fan should be turned off to avoid drawing and collecting dust in the Exhaust Duct.)

-1. The fan on the back of the Power Module is one of the main sound sources, yet we can’t put the module inside the enclosure.
-That’s why Spot D, H and L beside the back of the Power Module are relatively noisier (see the attached excel file).
-Snapmaker team is working on a quieter Power Module by optimizing its cooling system.
+1. The fan on the back of the Power Module is one of the main sound sources, yet we can’t put the module inside the Enclosure.
+That’s why Spot D, H, and L beside the back of the Power Module are relatively noisier (see the attached excel file).
+The Snapmaker team is working on a quieter Power Module by optimizing its cooling system.
 It’s coming soon.

-If you need to use the machine in your study, bedroom or dormitory, one solution is to take the fan out of the Power Module and temporarily fix it to the outside of the box.
-Check this forum topic for details: https://forum.snapmaker.com/t/sm2-power-module-noise/6129/39
+If you need to use the machine in your study, bedroom, or dormitory, one solution is to take the fan out of the Power Module and temporarily fix it to the outside of the box.
+Please check this forum topic for more details.

 Or, we can also share the pothook model if you wish to take it as a temporary solution.

-2. The level of sound you can feel is also affected by a combination of other factors, such as the work speed of the machine, the material used for CNC processing, the platform and position where you place the machine at, and whether the machine is properly assembled.
+2. The level of sound you can hear is also affected by a combination of other factors, such as the work speed of the machine, the material used for CNC processing, the platform, the position where you place the machine, and whether the machine is properly assembled.

-If you feel that the machine makes an abnormally loud noise, try moving it to a flat and stable platform, or reassemble the machine parts that you think might be loose.
-Lastly, if you have any questions or difficulties using our products, you are very welcome to contact our technical support team: firstname.lastname@example.org.
+When you feel that the machine makes an abnormally loud noise, try moving it to a flat and stable platform, or reassemble the machine parts that you think might be loose.